adekolaolat/validation-great-expectation-fabric/README.md

 # Data Validation with Great Expectation

 You owe your dashboard users and analysts quality data, so you should always validate your data.
-In this project, I have used **Great Expectations (GX)** (pretty much the industry standard) within a Microsoft Fabric pipeline to handle data validation and quality checks.
-The goal is to ensure data remains accurate, consistent, and trustworthy before moving further down the pipeline.
+In this project, I have used **Great Expectations (GX)** within a Microsoft Fabric pipeline to handle data validation and quality checks.
+The goal is to ensure data remains trustworthy before moving further down the pipeline.
 By integrating GX, the pipeline can automatically test incoming data against predefined rules (expectation), catch errors early, monitor data health and provide clear reports.

 ## Prerequisite